sschmid/pw-terminal-password-manager/README.md

 Here's an overview of which features are supported by each plugin:

-Legend:
-- ✅: native support by the password manager
-- 🤩: workaround implemented by `pw`
-- ❌: not supported by the password manager

 | Feature                                                                         | macOS Keychain | KeePassXC                           | GnuPG          |
 |--------------------------------------------------------------------------------:|:--------------:|:-----------------------------------:|:--------------:|
 | Create keychain                                                                 | ✅             | ✅                                   | ✅ (directory) |